jpritikin/coach/content/docs/services.md

 territory of the Shasta; Confederated Tribes of Siletz Indians;
 Confederated Tribes of Grand Ronde; Cayuse, Umatilla and Walla Walla;
 Cow Creek Umpqua; Takelma; and Modoc.
 See https://native-land.ca/

+[^one-way-video]: If you find my face distracting then I can turn off my video, but I need eyes on your video to watch for nonverbal cues.